hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 parse a series of key-value pairs.
 We use `sep_by` with a separator of `comma` (which does what you'd expect), and an inner parser of `key_value_pair`.
 This gives us a nested array which we convert to a Hash before returning.
 To parse the brackets we use `token`, which is a wrapper around `string` which consumes any trailing whitespace.
-We'll use throughout the parser - it allows us to largely ignore whitespace and keep things concise.
+We'll use it throughout the parser - it allows us to largely ignore whitespace and keep things concise.

 ```ruby
 def key_value_pair